 I first understood the soul of Dr. King in his preaching concerning the last term on that list.
 Ironically, it was this idea for which he was least remembered, and most likely killed.

-Today, I could dissect any number if his sermons, one-liners, or timeless words.
+Today, I could dissect any number if his sermons, one-liners, or timeless works.
 The list is truly endless.
 However, rather than making this post about me, I want to make it about Dr. King.

 Instead of using his words to talk about my life, I want to make my life fit into the truth of his words.